Geodesic planes in a geometrically finite end and the halo of a measured lamination: Geodesic planes outside convex core II: atom-free bending

-This gives the first parts of Theorem~\ref{thm: minimal_roof}.
-The remaining parts describe the closure of the corresponding circle in the space of circles, or equivalently, the closure of frames tangent to the plane in the frame bundle.
-For simplicity, let us assume that $\mathcal{L}$ is minimal.
-We start with the following lemma \begin{lm} Let $C$ be a support circle.
+In the remaining part, we describe the closure of the corresponding circle in the space of circles, or equivalently, the closure of frames tangent to the plane in the frame bundle (see Equation (1.1) in \cite{MMO1} and the discussion around it).
+This provides finer details on the behavior of the closure.

+We start with the following lemma. \begin{lm} Let $C$ be a support circle.
 Then $\overline{\Gamma\cdot C}$ contains all enclosed asymptotic circles. \end{lm} Recall here that an asymptotic circle shadowed by a support plane is stemmed if it meets the limit set at the endpoint of a leaf, and enclosed otherwise. \begin{proof} Assume $C'$ is an enclosed asymptotic circle.
-We may assume $C'$ is shadowed by $C$.
-The set $\overline{\Gamma\cdot C}$ contains a continuous family of support planes limiting to $C$, and by \cite[Cor.~3.2]{MMO1}, if the stabilizer of $C$ in $\Gamma$ is nonelementary, we immediately have $C'$ is contained in $\overline{\Gamma\cdot C}$ as well.
-As a matter of fact, even when the stabilizer of $C$ is elementary, arguing similarly as \cite[Cor.~3.2]{MMO1}, we also conclude that $C'$ is contained in $\overline{\Gamma\cdot C}$. \end{proof}
+We may assume $C'$ is shadowed by $C$, as $\overline{\Gamma\cdot C}$ contains all support planes when $\mathcal{L}_a=\varnothing$.
+The set $\overline{\Gamma\cdot C}$ contains a continuous family of support planes distinct from $C$ and limiting to $C$ (we may construct this continuous family along a path in $\partial\tilde E_+$; see the proof of Corollary~\ref{cor: support_closure}), and by \cite[Cor.~3.2]{MMO1}, if the stabilizer of $C$ in $\Gamma$ is nonelementary, we immediately conclude that $C'$ is contained in $\overline{\Gamma\cdot C}$ as well.
+As a matter of fact, even when the stabilizer of $C$ is elementary, arguing similarly as \cite[Cor.~3.2]{MMO1}, we can also conclude that $C'$ is contained in $\overline{\Gamma\cdot C}$. \end{proof}

 Whether $\overline{\Gamma\cdot C}$ contains other circles than support and enclosed ones depends on whether $E_+$ contains an exotic roof or not.
 We analyze the two cases separately.